vvscode/docs/docs/video/video-for-ios/video-ios-miscellaneous.md

 ### Active Connection in Background

 Apple has since iOS 10 discontinued support for maintaining a *VoIP* control connection alive via `-[UIApplication setKeepAliveTimeout:handler:]`.
 Attempting to use this method on an iOS device running iOS 10 results in the following warning log: `Legacy VoIP background mode is deprecated and no longer supported`.
 The Sinch feature *Active connection in background* was using the keep alive handler API and is as a consequence no longer supported on iOS.
-It is recommended to use [VoIP Push Notifications](localandremotepushnotifications) to achieve the equivalent functionality.
+It is recommended to use [VoIP Push Notifications](localandremotepushnotifications) to achieve the equivalent functionality.ications) to achieve the equivalent functionality.